riglab/Remote-Brainstorming-Omron-Robotic-Arm/README.md

 ### Robot Control Panel
+Beside using direct commands to control the robot, you will be able to use the control panel from he ACE software.

 <p align="center">
 <img src="https://github.com/riglab/Remote-Brainstorming-Omron-Robotic-Arm/blob/master/Images/ACE_Robot%20Control%20Panel.PNG" width="500"/>
 </p>

+- **Joint**
+  This is a 6-DoF robotic arm, and you will be able to click on the individual joint and control the degree.

+- **World Coordinates**
+  With the orientation of the robot, you will be about to move it along the x,y,z directions.

 ## Drawing Area Setting and Calibration
 The way the program sets up the robot is to define a drawing area on a flate plane with three points: #righttop, #leftbottom, and #rightbottom.
 In this section, you will learn how to calibrate these three points and have the program remember them.